dragonish/obsidian-heading-decorator/README.md

 | :-----: | :--------------: |
 | ![Ordered](images/ordered.jpg) | ![Unordered](images/unordered.jpg) |

+### Blacklist

+#### Folder blacklist

+Disables the heading decorator in notes within the specified folder.
+For notes that are on the blacklist, you can still use [Enabled status of notes](#enabled-status-of-notes).

+#### Note name regex blocklist

+Disables the heading decorator in notes whose note name matches the specified regular expression.
+For notes that are on the blacklist, you can still use [Enabled status of notes](#enabled-status-of-notes).

 ## Enabled status of notes

 This plugin allows for configure the enabled status based on specific fields in the note [properties](https://help.obsidian.md/Editing+and+formatting/Properties).
 You can individually control the enabled status of a note.